syncfusion-content/blazor-docs/blazor/pivot-table/switching-older-themes-style.md

 ---
 layout: post
-title: Switching Older Themes Style in Blazor Pivot Table Component | Syncfusion
+title: Switching to older themes style in Blazor Pivot Table Component | Syncfusion
-description: Learn about Switching Older Themes Style in Blazor Pivot Table component of Syncfusion, and more details.
+description: Learn here all about Switching to older themes style in Syncfusion Blazor Pivot Table component and more.
 platform: Blazor
 control: Pivot Table
 documentation: ug